-The next election is the Primary Election, on Tuesday May 21, 2019, after the end of the semester.

-On the day of the Primary Election, all on-campus residents, except those few who live in Cadbury House, will be able to vote on campus, inside the Facilities Management building.

 The next election is the Municipal General Election, on Tuesday November 5, 2019.

 On the day of the Election, all on-campus residents, except those few who live in Cadbury House, will be able to vote on campus, inside the Facilities Management building.